yanzewu/line/README.md

     line [scriptname]

 The basic plotting logic of Line is similar as gnuplot, with a slightly looser grammar.
 No quote is required (unless necessary) for filename and column identifier is also not required.
+Filename could also be wildcard string.
 To plot a figure from file:

     line> plot test-data.txt 2 t='second column'  # plot second column as y, data index as x